maknesium/mailchimp-autoresponder-reports/README.md

 ### Database settings

-Please enter your database settings in the file <code>./application/config/config.php</code>.
+Please enter your database settings in the file <code>./application/config/database.php</code>.
 You can specify two database connections: 1) for local testing and 2) for the production machine.
 Simply change <code>www.yourdomain.com</code> in line <code>if ($_SERVER['SERVER_NAME'] == "www.yourdomain.com")</code> to the domain of your production server.

+1) Please setup your MySQL database.
+You can create a new user solely for the mailchimp-autoresponder-reports tool or re-use an existing one.
+The application will only need one table to store the data in.

-Setup your MySQL Database with the following script:
+2) Connect to MySQL with your user and create the table with the following script:

 ```
 DROP TABLE IF EXISTS `mcdata`;
 CREATE TABLE IF NOT EXISTS `mcdata` (